Le Valinouët

 General

-• To participate in the event, people under the age of 16 must have the disclaimer signed by a parent or legal guardian.
-This must be given to Leucan before the event (by mail, fax or email) or at the reception of the Leucan Ski Challenge, otherwise they will not be able to participate.
+• To take part in the event, those under the age of 16 must present the disclaimer signed by a parent or legal guardian.
+This disclaimer must be forwarded to Leucan before the event or, at the latest, in person before the start of the Challenge; otherwise, they will not be allowed to participate.

-• No team member can be substituted after the official start on the day of the Challenge.
+• No team member can be substituted after the start of the Challenge on the day of the event.

-• The Leucan Ski Challenge team is committed to complying with the health measures issued by the Government of Quebec and the National Institute of Public Health of Quebec (INSPQ).
-In case of cancellation, the Challenge will not be rescheduled.
+• The Leucan Ski Challenge team is committed to complying with the health measures issued by the Government of Quebec and the National Institute of Public Health of Quebec (INSPQ), should such rules be added.
+In the event of cancellation, the event will not be rescheduled and no registration fee or donation will be reimbursed.

-• Donations received and money returned after 10 a.m. on the day of the event will not count towards the grand prizes.
+• Donations received and money returned after the start of the Challenge on the day of the event will not be considered when awarding the top collection prizes.

-• A team could lose a prize if a donation cheque is returned to Leucan due to lack of funds.
-To retain their title, members of the team will have to recoup the amount or pay it back themselves.
+• A team could lose its prize if a donation cheque is returned to Leucan due to lack of funds.
+To retain its title, the team will be asked to recoup the amount or pay it back on its own.

 Regular Challenge

-• For example, an 8-person team taking part in an 8-hour Challenge will have to complete a total of 64 runs during the day.
-A 3-person team taking part in an 8-hour Challenge will have to complete a total of 24 runs during the day.
+• For example, a 4-person team taking part in an 8-hour challenge will be asked to complete a total of 32 runs during the day.
+A 3-person team taking part in an 8-hour challenge will be asked to complete a total of 24 runs during the day.

 Corporate Challenge

-• For example, a team of 8 taking part in an 8-hour Challenge will have to complete a total of 64 runs during the day.
-A team of 7 taking part in an 8-hour Challenge will have to complete a total of 56 runs over the course of the day.
+• For example, an 8-person team taking part in an 8-hour challenge will be asked to complete a total of 64 runs during the day.
+A 7-person team taking part in an 8-hour challenge will be asked to complete a total of 56 runs during the day.

 Prizes